Reception Capacity: Definitions, Game Theory and Hardness: Hardness of Approximation

-\begin{theorem} Assuming \ucp cannot be approximated to within $O(\log^{c}(n))$ for some constant $c$ satisfying Theorem~\ref{thm:hardness}, then \pds is hard to approximate to within $O(\log^{c}(n)).$ \end{theorem} \begin{proof} Consider an instance of UCP with a universe $U$ of elements and a collection $\scrS$ of subsets of $U$.
+\begin{proof} Consider an instance of UCP with a universe $U$ of elements and a collection $\scrS$ of subsets of $U$.
 For specified parameters $\alpha', \beta'$, given a subcollection $\scrS' \subset \scrS,$ we define the following two cases. \begin{enumerate} \item $\scrS'$ is a Yes-instance of UCP if the number of elements uniquely covered is at least $\alpha'.$ \item $\scrS'$ is a No-instance of UCP if the number of elements uniquely covered is less than $\beta'.$ \end{enumerate}

 Given an instance of this problem, construct an undirected bipartite graph $G' = (V',E')$ such that $V'$ consists of a vertex $s_{i}$ for each set $S_{i} \in \scrS$ and a vertex $x_{i}$ for each element $e_{i} \in U.$ Let $\{s_{i}, x_{j}\} \in E'$ if $e_{j} \in S_{i}.$ Let $A$ denote the set of vertices $s_{i}$ corresponding to sets in $\scrS,$ and let $B$ denote the vertices corresponding the elements in $U.$